About us and our reusable packaging

 How does the rhinopaq reusable system work?

-We sell and rent our reusable solutions to companies that want to join us on the path to a new world of shipping goods without packaging waste.
-When you deliver goods as a company, you simply use our rhinopaqs instead of disposable cardboard boxes.
-Your customers will receive all the information about the reusable packaging itself and how it is folded and collected in advance.
+We sell and rent our reusable solutions to companies that want to join us in pioneering a new world of shipping goods without packaging waste.
+If your company delivers goods, simply use our rhinopaqs disposable cardboard boxes.
+Your customers will receive all the information they need about the reusable packaging itself and how to fold and collect it in advance.
 Your customers can simply throw the packaging into our collection containers.
-In the rental model, we then take care of the return, processing and re-provision.
-If you decide to buy reusable packaging, you take over these steps.
+In the rental model, we then take care of the return, processing, and re-provisioning.
+If you decide to purchase reusable packaging, you take care of these steps yourself.

 What does reusable packaging cost?